 2018 Annual Meeting highlights

 - We were proud to share our results from Minnesota Community Measurement’s 2017 Health Care Quality Report.
 HealthPartners ranks among the best in the state!

 - We introduced Todd Hofheins, Senior Vice President and Chief Financial Officer.
 He joined HealthPartners in January 2018.

-- We showed how we’re making big strides in telemedicine and e-visits to provide low-cost options. virtuwell and Park Nicollet SmartCare are two of the services we offer.
+- We showed how we’re making big strides in telemedicine and e-visits to provide low-cost options, including through services like Virtuwell.